fregante/ghosttext.fregante.com/index.md

 {% include editors.html %}

-Most editor extensions are by third parties.
-You can create more extensions for your editor!
-Refer to the [protocol](https://github.com/fregante/GhostText/blob/main/PROTOCOL.md) file.
+Most editor extensions are authored by third parties.
+You can create more extensions for your favorite editor!
+Refer to [the protocol document](https://github.com/fregante/GhostText/blob/main/PROTOCOL.md).

 ## Usage

-Once you install both extensions, you can activate GhostText in the current browser tab by clicking its icon in the toolbar or by using a [keyboard shortcut](#keyboard-shortcuts).
-The editor will need to be already open.
+Once you have installed both browser and editor extensions, you can activate GhostText in the current browser tab by clicking its icon in the toolbar or by using a [keyboard shortcut](#keyboard-shortcuts).
+The editor needs to be launched first.

 Notice: in some editors you’ll need to run the _Enable GhostText_ command to start the server.
-Refer to the documentation of your editor’s GhostText extension.
+Refer to the documentation of each extension.
 Sublime Text doesn’t need this step.

 ## How it works

 GhostText is split in two parts:

-1. a HTTP and WebSocket server in the text editor
+1. A HTTP and WebSocket server in the text editor
-2. a client in the browser
+2. A client in the browser

-When you activate GhostText with a click, the browser will try contacting the server in the text editor (at the port specified in the options) and open a WebSocket connection.
+When you activate GhostText, the browser will try contacting the server in the text editor (at the port specified in the options) and open a WebSocket connection.
 Every change will be transmitted to the other side.
 Each side can close the socket (for example by closing the window) and the session will be automatically over.

 ## Keyboard shortcuts

-These are the default shortcuts, they can be [customized in Chrome](https://lifehacker.com/add-custom-keyboard-shortcuts-to-chrome-extensions-for-1595322121) and [Firefox](https://support.mozilla.org/en-US/kb/manage-extension-shortcuts-firefox), but not yet in Safari.
+These are the default shortcuts, they can be customized in [Chrome](https://lifehacker.com/add-custom-keyboard-shortcuts-to-chrome-extensions-for-1595322121) and [Firefox](https://support.mozilla.org/kb/manage-extension-shortcuts-firefox), but not yet in Safari.

 <table>
 	<tr>